scabench-org/scabench/README.md

 ## Performance Tips

 1. **Model Selection**:
-   - Use `gpt-5-mini` for both baseline analysis and scoring (best accuracy)
+   - **For Scoring**: Use `gpt-5-mini` (recommended) - needs long context for batch matching
-   - Use `gpt-4o-mini` for faster processing with slightly lower accuracy
+   - **For Baseline Analysis**: Use `gpt-5-mini` for best accuracy
+   - **Important**: The scorer processes ALL findings in a single LLM call, so a model with sufficient context window is critical
+   - Use `gpt-4o` if you encounter context length errors with very large projects
    - Use `--max-files` to limit analysis during testing

 2. **Batch Processing**: